30+ companies with significant volunteer programs22 min read

-Bank of America supports volunteering efforts through programs such as a robust volunteer platform, volunteer grants directed to nonprofit organizations where employees volunteer regularly, matching gifts that double the impact of employee donations and additional employee giving opportunities.
+Bank of America supports volunteering efforts through programs such as a robust volunteer platform, volunteer grants directed to nonprofit organizations where employees volunteer regularly, matching gifts that double the impact of employee donations, and additional employee giving opportunities.

 Bank of America’s volunteerism has evolved into a strategic and comprehensive platform, integrated with their business, philanthropic, and enterprise initiatives, including the Special Olympics.
 260 Bank of America employees were official volunteers for the games and over 2,500 employees were Fans in the Stands supporting the athletes competing in Los Angeles.
-In 2015 alone, Bank of America employees volunteered over 32,000 hours in support of Special Olympics.
+In 2015 alone, Bank of America employees volunteered over 32,000 hours in support of the Special Olympics.

 In 2017, BlueCross BlueShield (BCBS)’s staff engagement rate was 82% when surveyed about their volunteering and other CSR programs.